broadstreetads/broadstreet-wp/readme.txt

 Tags: broadstreet,local,publishers,hyperlocal,independent,news,business,directory
 Requires at least: 3.0
 Tested up to: 3.4.2
-Stable tag: 1.1.0
+Stable tag: 1.2.0

 Integrate Broadstreet business directory and adserving power into your site.

 == Description ==

-For Broadstreet users (if you aren't a user, sign up here):
+For Broadstreet users.
+If you aren't a user, you can sign up after installing.

 Introducing first business directory of it's kind, this Broadstreet-powered plug-in is the first practical and portable business directory for Wordpress.